 - Did you know that rounded corners are easier on your eyes than sharp edges?
 Rest your eyes a bit by enabling picture-in-picture rounded corners.

 Improve productivity in Chrome OS

-Chrome OS has several hidden tricks that can be used to enhance productivity.
+Chrome OS has several useful hidden tricks to enhance your productivity.

 - Google is experimenting with a new feature that provides quick access to screenshots, recent downloads, and pinned files through Chrome OS Shelf.
 Enable this Chrome flag to kickstart your productivity.

-Holding Space provides quick access to important and recent files.
+Holding Space provides quick access to essential and recent files.

-- Frustrated about not being able to adjust your mouse and touchpad scroll sensitivity?
+- Google will soon add the ability to adjust your mouse and touchpad scroll sensitivity.
 Enable this Chrome flag to show settings that enable or disable scrolling sensitivity for the touchpad and mouse.
 You can also adjust the sensitivity.

 Save vertical space in the file manager by turning media type buttons into filters.

 - Want a quick and easy way to see a list of things you copied on your Chromebook?
 Enable this new Chrome flag to bring an experimental clipboard manager to Chrome OS.
 After copying text or photos to the clipboard, pressing Search + V will show the clipboard.
 Selecting from the menu will paste the content to the active window.